Top Ways People Sabotage a Job Search

 Commonly, employers consider lying on application materials grounds for dismissal – even years after the employee was hired.
 Employers may dig deeply to check the accuracy of applicant credentials such as claimed degrees.

-Job Seekers That Are Unprepared to Fill out the Job Application During Their Scheduled Interview
+Being Unprepared to Fill out the Job Application

 This makes the job seeker seem unprepared.
 It holds up the employer's background checking process if the job seeker is a viable candidate.
 Companies often use the application as a literacy screen so taking the application home is not an option.